TatianaTylosky/mentor-material/mentor-field-guide.md

 where [username] is your @thinkful.com email address.
 This link points to a permanent Google Hangout, though we’re currently experimenting with other technologies.
 We’ll always share this with you and your students when we make an introduction, so make sure you both you and your student test this tool before your first session.

 We host all of our [**course content** on GitHub] (https://github.com/Thinkful-Ed/) as Markdown, which we then automatically turn into HTML.
-As a mentor, you’ll have access to the source code for the courses youll work with and you’re welcome to open issues or submit pull requests if you think we can make things better.
+As a mentor, you’ll have access to the source code for the courses you'll work with and you’re welcome to open issues or submit pull requests if you think we can make things better.

 ---